MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 # Local Storage API

 With the local storage API, you can store data directly in the local browser.
 Data stored locally is more secure, and improves performance of web apps.
-To use the local storage API, your admin has to enable the [local storage admin switch](/fabric/admi/organizational-visuals#local-storage).
+To use the local storage API, the [local storage admin switch](/fabric/admi/organizational-visuals#local-storage) has to be enabled.
+Contact your admin if this switch is disabled.

 Local storage is isolated so that each type of visual has its own separate storage access.